sebastien-mart-in/Learning/ML_advanced_tools.md

 # Outils Avancés pour le Machine Learning

+Made **on May 15th, 2025**

-*A list made by ChatGPT on May 5th, 2025 that list usefull tools to learn as a ML engineer*
+*A list made by ChatGPT that list usefull tools to learn as a ML engineer*

 ## Optimisation & Compilation